News & Updates

 Our best understanding of Sudden Acquired Retinal Degeneration

-- Excessive estrogen increases the amount of calcium entering nerve and retinal cells.
+- Excessive estrogen increases the rate of calcium entering nerve and retinal cells.

-- This excessive calcium likely causes a seizure in the retina (sudden vision loss).
+- Excessive calcium is a known seizure trigger and likely initiates a seizure in the retina (sudden vision loss).

 - Death of retinal cells occurs in the weeks and months that follow.
 But retinal cells are not destroyed at the time of vision loss.